josephtoles/search-engine/README.md

 ```
 postgres
 ```
+This does not require you to be in your virtual environment.

 To run the web interface run
 ```
 ./manage.py runserver
 ```
+This requires you to be in your virtual environment.

 To run the crawler, run
 ```
 ./manage.py auto_crawl
 ```
+This requires you to be in your virtual environment.

 Extra Commands